tweag/kernmantle/README.md

 # Kernmantle

 Kernmantle braids some strands of effects into a `Rope` that will be the basis of your application.
+By "effect", understand "anything that is not a pure computation from an input value to an output value".
 The effects are interlaced, meaning they can be chained like the following:

 ```haskell